 Note: Encrypted remote administration is performed using a secure SSL connection and requires a SSL certificate.
 When accessing your Gateway for the first time using encrypted remote administration, a warning page opens with a certificate authentication message displayed.
 This is due to your Gateway SSL certificate being self-generated.
-When this message display under that circumstance, ignore the message and continue.
-Even though this message displays, the self-generated certificate is safe and provides a secure SSL connection
+When this message displays, ignore the message and continue.
+Even though this message displays, the self-generated certificate is safe and provides a secure SSL connection.